It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 The women’s section contains handbags and specific language that would appeal to women.

-They do the same thing for men.
+It does the same thing for men.

 This is a simple example and many people reading this may think it’s a no-brainer.
 A lot of thought went into the phrasing of the menu labels.
 As a man, I have no idea what a continental or a slim & trifold is.